AleksSido/ASBestPractices/README.md

 1. Use plop library to generate React dumb components.
 It can generate folder with component, style and test files.
 Run command `npm run plop` and type data (part of folder path, name of component) on requested input.
 Templates for generating are in `/plop-templates`, generation settings are in `plopfile.js`.

+2. Handle waiting for load image on hover problem with special component `HoveredIcon`.
+It renders two icons (main and hover) absolute positioning with hover icon above the main icon.
+Hover icon gets null opacity and appears visible on hover.
+So, both images are loaded and there is no flush at icon hover.